Phentermine: When It’s Helpful and When It’s Not

 It is often framed as either a miracle drug or something inherently unsafe.
 Neither extreme is accurate.

-Understanding what phentermine does and does not do is key to using it responsibly.
+Understanding what phentermine does well, what it does not do, and how it fits into a broader plan is key to using it responsibly.

 How Phentermine Actually Works